OnToology/OnToology/README.md

 ###Requirements guide (if you want to try in locally)
 * python to be installed
+* git to be installed
 * curl to be installed
+* ar2dtool to be installed https://github.com/idafensp/ar2dtool
 * the above libraries to be installed (I recommed using pip to install them)

 note: you may need to change some of the hardcoded variables, since the system still in early stange